 Before that, he spent four years at IFTF (Institute for the Future) where he conducted research projects, workshops, presentations, and more for clients including AXA, State Farm, the US Department of Labor, UPS, Chrysler, GM, Hershey’s, Intel, ABinBev, Rockefeller Foundation, Knight Foundation, the Danish Ministry of Employment, Cigna, Tekes, and many, many more.

-He has an almost soap-opera level of passion for research-informed design, loves working across teams, and tackling big problems.
+He has an almost soap-opera level of passion for research-informed design, loves working across teams, helping manage his team to grow their potential and work towards their professional goals, and tackling big problems.

 In his free time, Alexander is a member of a game design consortium, plays ultimate frisbee, guitar, prototypes with VR, and wakes up early on the weekend to enjoy absurdly large breakfasts.
 Like, you don’t even want to know.